Kazzyyyyyyyy/AlgorithmVisualizer/README.md

 Then I decided to scale up to a WPF application with animations, controls, and even more algorithms.
 In the end, theres one Gen algorithm and five solve algorithms (A*, BFS, DeadEndFill, Right/LeftHand and Random).

-It took me about 20 days, coding 4-6 hours a day, to bring the project to this point.

 As always, I tried to do as much as possible myself.
 The generation, Random, and Right/LeftHand algorithms were all made 100% by myself (idea and coding) without any Googling.